 The awards celebrate entrepreneurs; championing spirit and highlighting talent – from all kinds of businesses, all over the country.

-With our very own CEO featuring on this year’s judging panel, we reached out to see who else would be joining him in helping decide on the nations next Great British Entrepreneurs.
+With our very own CEO featuring on this year’s judging panel for GBEA, we reached out to see who else would be joining him in helping decide on the nations next Great British Entrepreneurs.

 Today we’re talking to Carl Reader…